 "I think that over the years, women have finally recognized that rock and ice climbing do not require brute strength," says Calhoun.
 "It is only a matter of time before more women realize that they have what it takes to be alpine climbers, too."

-Contributing editor Lizzy Scully lives in the foothills of Colorado's Front Range and did a new free route on South Howser Tower (V 5.12-) in the Bugaboos last September.
+Contributing editor Lizzy Scully lives in the foothills of Colorado's Front Range and made the first free ascent of South Howser Minaret in the Bugaboos last September.
 This is her first feature for Climbing.